Skip to main content

 " Uttara!"
 Abhimanyu fell unconscious and took his last breath.

-Uttara was in her chambers tying her hair neatly into a braid.
-"Arya will be back any minute, I have to get his medicines ready."
+Uttara was in her chambers, tying her hair neatly into a braid.
+"Arya will be back any minute.
+I have to get his medicines ready."
 She told her baby.
-Panchali entered her face calm. " Jesth maata, have they returned?" excited Uttara got up but she saw Samragni's eyes.
+Panchali entered her face calmly. " Jesth maata, have they returned?" excited, Uttara got up, but she saw Samragni's eyes.
 Tears swelled up.
 Uttara rushed out.
 "Arya!"
 In the distance, a crowd had gathered.
 Everyone was crying.
 A great warrior had met his end.
 She felt her legs go weak, and Panchali grabbed her.
 She saw Arjun and Subhadra crying over a body covered in white clothes.
-She knew it, she saw his armband in Subhadra's hand.
+She knew it; she saw his armband in Subhadra's hand.
 She could not move.
 Her cry filled the night sky.
-It woke the sleeping Bheeshma in his shwarasajya, the Kauravas women, and it shook the enemy camp.
-Subhadra now rushed to her side, and the mother consoled her. " He is there with you. in your womb, his last sign, don't cry Uttara."
-Suddenly Abhimanyu's naive childish wife grew up.
-Wiping away her tears, holding his hand in hers Uttara declared, " Set up the Pyre, he gave me Saptapadi Vachan, I am going with him, prepare for Sati."
+It woke the sleeping Bheeshma in his shwarasajya, the Kauravas' women, and it shook the enemy camp.
+Subhadra now rushed to her side, and the mother consoled her. " He is there with you, in your womb, his last sign, don't cry, Uttara."
+Suddenly, Abhimanyu's naive, childish wife grew up.
+Wiping away her tears, holding his hand in hers, Uttara declared, " Set up the Pyre, he gave me Saptapadi Vachan, I am going with him, prepare for Sati."
 Her voice was cold.
 It shook the elders.
 The fifteen-year-old pregnant princess was going to do what many couldn't.

 Uttara being Consoled